En Rasavin Manasile: Production

 Kasthuri Raja, who earlier assisted K. S. Gopalakrishnan and Visu, made his directorial debut with this film.
 He said, "I went to narrate a story to Rajkiran, who was then looking for a script for Ramarajan, as he had got the dates of the popular actor.
-But script did not suit and I had to do a different script and Rajkiran acted in it."
+But script did not suit and I had to do a different script and Rajkiran acted in it".
 The film was based on a real event that happened in Kasthuri Raja's native village Malingapuram, he decided to make a film on it.
-The lead role was originally offered to Vijayakanth and Sathyaraj, both of whom declined.
+Rajkiran's role was originally offered to Vijayakanth and Sathyaraj, both of whom declined.
+Meena's role was originally offered to Rekha, who declined due to date issues with Oliyampukal (1990).
+Vadivelu made his official acting debut with this film.

-Awards

-The film has won the following awards since its release :